juliusl/lifec/README.md

 # Lifec Runtime

-Lifec is a runtime based on `runmd` and `specs ECS`.
+Lifec is a runtime based on `runmd`, `specs ECS`, and `tokio`.
 It uses the `reality` parser to compile `runmd` into "block" data.
 These blocks are then interpreted by plugins that are installed w/ the runtime in order to setup the specs World before any execution happens.
 An engine is a sequence of events, and lifec provides custom attributes to define engines within runmd.
 Lifec also provides a specs system that can drive these sequences after interpretation completes.

 To interact with lifec, consumers implement a Project trait, and use the Host struct to perform these actions.
 The main output of this process is a specs World.
 The host can return a dispatcher builder with default lifec systems, but this also allows for customization.